sharif-elshobkshy-globant/Coders/README.md

 ### OpenStreetMap ###
-In order to display locations on a OpenStreetMap, create Locations nodes with latitude/longitude
+In order to display locations on a OpenStreetMap:

+1- Create Locations nodes with latitude/longitude
+2- Visit /map/osm or the homepage.